-• Appear on the student's Plan of Study, OR
+- appear on the student's plan of study, OR

-- Be for research (592), thesis (599), or continuing registration (795), OR - Be for a graduate-level course.
+- be research (592), thesis (599), or continuing registration (795) credits, OR

+- be a graduate-level course.

 Grades of 'W' and/or 'X' are not considered valid registration for continuous enrollment purposes.
 'W' grades are received when students officially withdraw from a course after the drop/add period.
 'X' grades are received for audit courses.
 Additionally, students completing work for a course in which they received a grade of 'I' must maintain continuous enrollment as defined previously.
 Graduate students have one year to complete work for an incomplete grade; if the work is not completed and the grade changed within one year, the 'I' grade becomes permanent.
 Additional information regarding incomplete grades can be found at http://asu.edu/aad/manuals/ssm/ssm203-09.html and at Grades and Grading Policies.